Sonic Jam: Development

 At the Tokyo Game Show in early 1997, Sega announced Project Sonic, a promotional campaign aimed at increasing market awareness of the Sonic the Hedgehog brand.
 Yuji Naka, the co-creator of Sonic, said that "phase one" would introduce Sonic Jam as a compilation of games with several improvements rather than being direct ports.
 At the time of the show, the game was "88% complete".
 According to Naka, the purpose of Project Sonic was not only to increase consumer awareness but also renew excitement for Sega, as Sonic the Hedgehog was only initially successful outside of Japan.

 Development began after the Japanese release of Nights into Dreams in July 1996, after Sonic Team received letters from fans asking who Sonic was.
-Sonic creators Naka and Naoto Ohshima thought it was important to introduce people to Sonic, which was the basis for introducing "Project Sonic" to the public.
+The Sonic creators, Naka and Naoto Ohshima, thought it was important to introduce people to Sonic.
 Sonic Team had not worked on a Sonic game since Sonic & Knuckles in 1994; other Sonic games had been developed by teams including Sega Technical Institute (STI) and Traveller's Tales.
 Naka thought Sonic Team needed a period to "recharge our batteries" and had new ideas.

 "Sonic World" was part of an experiment to see how a Sonic the Hedgehog game would work in full 3D.
-It served as a prototype for the first fully 3D Sonic game, Sonic Adventure, which began development for the Saturn but was moved to its successor, the Dreamcast.
+It served as a prototype for the first fully 3D Sonic game, Sonic Adventure, which began development for the Saturn but was released on its successor, the Dreamcast, in 1998.
 "Sonic World" uses the same engine as Nights.
 Naka's refusal to share the Nights engine with the STI team developing Sonic X-treme—a factor in that game's cancellation—may have been motivated by his preference for Sonic Team to create an original 3D Sonic game.
 Naka later expressed relief that X-treme was cancelled.
 Naka and Ohshima said the most difficult process was gathering information to include in "Sonic World", as there were many Sonic games they had never heard of.

-Sonic Jam was released in Japan on 20 June 1997.

 Game.com version

-A version of Sonic Jam was released for the Game.com handheld console in 1998, with scaled-down versions of Sonic the Hedgehog 2, Sonic the Hedgehog 3 and Sonic & Knuckles.
+A version of Sonic Jam was released for the Game.com handheld console in 1998, with scaled-down versions of Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.
+Unlike its Saturn counterpart, this version did not include Sonic the Hedgehog.
 Pocket Gamer described it as "so far removed from the original releases that the game practically qualifies as an all-new Sonic adventure", criticizing the motion blur, looping music and collision detection.